rdouglas10/horus/README.md

-# Horus Challenge
+# Horus Challenge - Backend

 ## :page_with_curl: Summary

-This project was developed as a prerequisite in the selection process for a backend developer vacancy.
+This project was developed as a prerequisite in the selection process for a fullstack developer vacancy.
 The purpose of the project is to provide an API to manage a contact list.

 ## :necktie: The Business Roles